14.6. Checking algorithm “LinearityTest”¶

 - AmplitudeOfInitialDirection

 Real value.
 This key indicates the scaling of the initial perturbation build as a vector used for the directional derivative around the nominal checking point.
 The default is 1, that means no scaling.
+It’s useful to modify this value, and in particular to decrease it when the biggest perturbations are going out of the allowed domain for the function.

 Example: